tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-query.md

 Time Series Insights enables you to query and view the data in your Time Series Insights environments three ways.
-You can query with the Time Series Insights explorer, create a query on behalf of an environment to be deployed (using a custom URL)[https://docs.microsoft.com/azure/time-series-insights/time-series-parameteried-urls], or you can create a custom application using Time Series Insights Query API to achieve scenarios such as:
+You can query with the Time Series Insights explorer, create a query on behalf of an environment to be deployed [using a custom URL](https://docs.microsoft.com/azure/time-series-insights/time-series-parameteried-urls), or you can create a custom application using Time Series Insights Query API to achieve scenarios such as:

 - Leverage Time Series Insights scalable platform for ad-hoc analysis on the fly
 - Time series interval chunking